tanthanh85/advanced_network_automation_course/readme.md

 This course is intended for experienced practitioners, including:

-- Senior network engineers transitioning into automation and NetDevOps roles
+- Senior network engineers/teams transitioning into network automation and NetDevOps roles
 - Network automation engineers and software developers
 - Network architects responsible for large‑scale, automated environments
 - Engineers designing or operating enterprise automation platforms